bronnie313/OOP-school-library/README.md

 ### Prerequisites

-In order to run this project you need: ` to install Postgres `
+In order to run this project you need: ` run bundle install `

 <!--
 Example command: